Comments on the PHOTO above ...

 $3,000 , call for additional details.
 (770) 683-7982 Robert L. Brewer, FSSNOC #5273 (GA)

 One of the world's main problems is that "The foolish are full of certainty, while the wise are full of self doubt.

 THE CLUB STORE ...
 CLICK ON IT WHEN YOU ARE DONE HERE?
-Yes ... it is Winter ... time to get some toasty club gear, eh?
-Order yourself a bright new yellow and black club cap, a couple cotton t-shirts, and at least one cozy sweatshirt to wear under your riding gear.
+Yes ... it is almost Spring ... time to get some new club gear, eh?
+Order yourself a bright new yellow and black club cap, a couple cotton t-shirts, and at least one sweatshirt to wear under your riding gear at high altitude.
 Remember, every day is FSSNOC gear day.
 Tell the world about us by wearing our stuff...
 Thanks!

 .....
 YOU'VE JUST VISITED THE THUMPER GARAGE.
 PLEASE CLICK ON THE "MORE" ON THE MASTHEAD ABOVE ...
 AND CHECK OUT ALL THE OTHER PAGES OF THIS SITE.
 PLEASE CONSIDER BECOMING A MEMBER OF THE FOUR-STROKE SINGLES NATIONAL OWNERS CLUB (FSSNOC) TODAY ...
 Thank You! - Jack, FSSNOC #000/Director